sifzerda/ImageUp/README.md

   - [x] image opens in a modal on uploaded page and profile page
 - [x] make some graphql queries and mutations to store uploaded cloud images urls to be retrievable when users log in again
 - [x] fix up .env related issue
+- [ ] Delete saved images from Profile
+- [ ] Delete saved images from Saved

 ## (11) Support